airlabitu/door_sign/README.md

+Method found with ChatGPT.
+Method 2 have been tested and is working :-)

 To run a Processing sketch automatically when a Raspberry Pi boots up, you can set up a system service or modify the autostart settings.
 Here’s how you can do it:

 ### Option 1: Using `systemd` to create a service